A project with a long standing client relationship

 The 11 split-level car park cost £6.5m and is tailored to the hospitals needs.
 From the covered entrance between the car park and hospital to the 76 bicycle and 14 motorcycle bays-it's a practical and efficient style of hospital car parking management.
 The new car park boosts the total number of parking spaces at Lister Hospital to 1,650 an increase of 34% and will ensure a smoother parking experience for staff, patients and visitors alike.
 The number of blue badge spaces across the hospital site has nearly tripled, and the new MSCP provides wheel chair access and help points.

-The project's environmental elements really set it apart from standard hospital car parks.
+This project's environmental elements really set it apart from the standard hospital car parks.
 The multi-storey car park sources 10% of its energy from renewable sources and boasts the latest in green credentials including; a living green wall, recharging points for electric vehicles, a secure area for parking bicycles and a fully landscaped plaza incorporating a sculpture made from an oak tree and designed by a local artist.
-The car park also features a silent wind turbine and photo voltaic solar panels which together generate renewable electricity for the car park, a first for Indigo.
+The car park also features a silent wind turbine and photo voltaic solar panels which together generate renewable electricity for the car park, a first for Indigo UK.